(First published on Urban Times on 12th Aug 2012)

 I once said that people get what they deserve.
 I stand by that.
 The quality of entertainment used to be high because people responded to that level of material.
-Now it is stripped down because people respond to increasingly shoddier stuff.
-I meant to say shittier.
+Today it’s stripped down which is not surprising.
+People respond to increasingly shoddier stuff – I meant to say shittier.
 There we go.

 Let me take the opportunity and address those who blame the epic drop of quality of life on corporations and money.
-These zealous Don Quixotes say that a competitive, free-market society encourages the production of cheaper products, which at some point become crappy and useless.
+These zealous Don Quixotes say that a competitive, free-market society encourages the production of cheaper products, which, over time, degenerates to crappy and useless content.

-It is an accurate assessment (yes, windmills do exist.
+It’s an accurate assessment (yes, windmills do exist.
 But not everywhere).
 See, the argument then goes on to blame all mass producers for the low quality of the products they manufacture, all the while absolving from responsibility the people who buy said products en masse.
-The people have no choice, says Quixote.
-They have to go for these cheap and crappy items, rendering all kinds of trash commercially viable, because they are strapped for alternatives.
+The people have no choice, says Quixote, in so many words.
+They have to go for these cheap and crappy items, rendering all kinds of trash commercially viable, because they’re strapped for alternatives.

 Wrong!
 If that was the case, then when items cost the same, people would choose the high-quality products over the low-quality ones.
-Which they don’t.
+Which we don’t.

 See what I mean?
 There’s a reason behind the rise of dubious and repetitive material across the board.
-People simply go for it.
+People go for it.
+We love it.
 How do you think the Hollywood blockbuster formula came to be?
 Not by supreme studio conspiracy.
-Studio execs simply realized over time that people responded to certain stimuli, many of which involved formulas that were replicated at will, on which they then doubled down to produce flashy, silly, entertaining movies that sold like hotcakes.
+Studio execs realized over time that audiences responded to certain stimuli, many of which involved formulas that were replicated at will, on which they doubled down to produce flashy, silly, entertaining movies that sold like hotcakes.

 There you have it.
-People get what they ask for.
-Thank you crappy, studio blockbusters for pointing that out, and for helping us expose the claims of current-day zealots, who want to blame everything on money and conspiracy theories.
-It’s about time we called apples apples, owning up to the fact that we have a lot to do with the low quality of life everyone is raging about.
+People get what we ask for.
+Thank you crappy, studio blockbusters for pointing that out, and for helping us expose the claims of current-day zealots who want to blame everything on money and conspiracy theories.
+It’s about time we called apples apples, owning up to the fact that we have a lot to do with the low quality of life everyone rages about.
 We, the people!

 Bat Out Of Hell

 Inconvenient truths, inconvenient proof.
 Trolls.
 Shooting and recording frenzy.
 The lowering of standards.
 The price to pay for technological empowerment.
-The gates of production have been opened to the talented eye of those who had been shut out, taking away the power from the entrenched studio corporations and spreading it around, only to leave us inundated with dubious performances and uncomfortable moments.
+The gates of production were yanked open to the talented eye of those who’d been shut out, taking away the power from the entrenched studio corporations and spreading it around, only to leave us inundated with dubious performances and uncomfortable moments.
 Weird silences and 2.0 chokes.
 Blockbusters made by studios to make sure they don’t lose their traditional grip on the market.
 Unimaginative, recycled, regurgitated pap.